Hangz-nju-cuhk/Talking-Face_PC-AVS/README.md

 5. ```--csv_path``` the path to the metadata.

-### Self-Prepared Data Cropping
-For self-prepared data, VoxCeleb2-like cropping is needed for our network to handle.

 You can manually modify the metadata ```csv``` file or add lines to it according to the rules defined in the preprocessing file or the dataloader.

+We provide a number of demo choices in the ```misc``` folder, including several ones used in our [video](https://www.youtube.com/watch?v=lNQQHIggnUg).
+Feel free to rearrange them even across folders.

+* ### Self-Prepared Data Processing
+Our model handles only **VoxCeleb2-like** cropped data, thus pre-processing is needed for self-prepared data.

 ## Train Your Own Model